 When Coraline steps through a door to find another house strangely similar to her own (only better), things seem marvelous.
 But there's another mother there, and another father, and they want her to stay and be their little girl.
 They want to change her and never let her go.
-Coraline will have to fight with all her wit and courage if she is to save herself and sharks hiding in toilets, to robots disguised as kindly grandmas.
-After all, DANGER IS EVERYWHERE, and we need to be prepared!
-With art on every page, this hilarious and truly creative handbook will have readers laughing out loud (very safely) from start to finish.
-Suitable for 5th and 6th classes.
+Coraline will have to fight with all her wit and courage if she is to save herself and return to her ordinary life.
+Suitable from 4th class onwards.